worldofpannotia/minecraft-modpack/README.md

 ![v8.0.0](https://img.shields.io/badge/version-8.0.0-green.svg) ![MC Version 1.15.2](https://img.shields.io/badge/MC%20Version-1.16.5-blue.svg) ![Forge Version 31.2.24](https://img.shields.io/badge/Forge%20Version-31.2.24-red.svg)

 This modpack is a continual work in progress.
-We occasionally add a mod or tweak a recipe, but overall, the pack is stable and quite fun to play.
-Enjoy!
+We occasionally add a mod or tweak a recipe, but overall, the pack is not confirmed as stable!
+Be warned!

 ### Included Mods